gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 # About jobs

-This page aims to go through the basics of jobs on DNAnexus.
-You do not need to read it to complete the tutorial, but it can help if this is your first time using DNAnexus, or if you are unsure about how some things work.
+This page aims to go through the basics of jobs on DNAnexus, you do not need to read it to complete the tutorial.
+If you already know how DNAnexus jobs work, please skip this and go directly to the [Input files page](input.md).
+If this is your first time using DNAnexus, or if you are unsure about how some things work, please read this page.

+For more detailed information, you can check the [official documentation](https://dnanexus.gitbook.io/uk-biobank-rap) for a [quickstart](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/quickstart) or about the [key concepts](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/key-concepts).

 ## Execution